xolox/python-rotate-backups/README.rst

    represented as regular directory trees that can be deleted at once with a single 'rmdir' command (even though according to POSIX semantics this command should refuse to remove nonempty directories, but I digress)."
+   "``-u``, ``--use-sudo``","Enable the use of ""sudo"" to rotate backups in directories that are not readable and/or writable for the current user (or the user logged in to a remote system over SSH)."
+   "``-f``, ``--force``","If a sanity check fails an error is reported and the program aborts.
+You can use ``--force`` to continue with backup rotation instead.
+Sanity checks are done to ensure that the given DIRECTORY exists, is readable and is writable.
+If the ``--removal-command`` option is given then the last sanity check (that the given location is writable) is skipped (because custom removal commands imply custom semantics)."
+   "``-n``, ``--dry-run``","Don't make any changes, just print what would be done.
+This makes it easy to evaluate the impact of a rotation scheme without losing any backups."
    "``-v``, ``--verbose``",Increase logging verbosity (can be repeated).
    "``-q``, ``--quiet``",Decrease logging verbosity (can be repeated).
    "``-h``, ``--help``",Show this message and exit.